SR-005/Thakkali-Meter/README.md

 ### Implementation
 For Software:

 # Installation
-[commands]

-# Run
-Deployment has FAILED (OUR BAD LUCK cause we realized late that mediapipe cant be deployed) So you can just:
+Deployment has FAILED (OUR BAD LUCK cause we realized late that mediapipe cant be deployed)

+COMMANDS:
 pip install requirments.txt
-and
 run app.py

+# Run
+Click the Button the WebApp, when a Windw opens, keep you index finger on screen, it will automatically click the picture

 ### Project Documentation
 -